atalv/azlogr/README.md

 logger_info("logging info", log_to_azure = FALSE)
 ```

-Please refer the vignette article to know more on how to configure Azure
+Please refer the vignette article `vignette("how-to-use-azlogr")` to
+know more on how to configure Azure Log Analytics workspace credentials
-Log Analytics workspace credentials and use this package.
+and use this package.